Brain Network Dynamics using HMMs

-We are developing novel techniques using methods from deep/machine learning (e.g. RNNs and Hidden Markov Models) that make it possible to identify dynamic brain networks in neuroimaging data at a wide-range of timescales.
+We are developing novel techniques using methods from machine learning, such as Hidden Markov Models (HMMs), that make it possible to identify dynamic brain networks and dynamic functional connectivity in neuroimaging data at a wide range of time scales.
+These techniques have also been adapted to work on big population data .

-We have also shown that the occurrence of network states coincides with synchronised oscillatory activity across distributed brain networks, consistent with the idea that they provide a mechanism for organising communication across the brain .
+We have also shown that the occurrence of brain network states in MEG coincides with synchronised oscillatory activity across distributed brain networks, consistent with the idea that they provide a mechanism for organising communication across the brain .

-Tools for doing this kind of analysis (e.g. HMMMAR) are available to download and use at the OHBA Analysis Group Software Page.
+Tools for performing these kinds of HMM analyses are available to download and use at the OHBA Analysis Group Software Page (using the HMM-MAR toolbox).

 - Baker AP, Brookes MJ, Rezek IA, Smith SM, Behrens T, Probert Smith PJ, Woolrich M. Fast transient networks in spontaneous human brain activity.
 Elife 2014.